decenzio/world-time-ticket/supabase/README.md

 # Supabase Database Setup for World Time Ticket

-This directory contains the database schema and setup files for the World Time Ticket expert marketplace platform.
+This directory contains the database schema and setup files for the World Time Ticket people marketplace platform.

 ## Files